 This mix of a company’s visual brand assets and their correct implementation are at the heart of the all-important tool that empowers a company to become memorable, outstanding and more lucrative - the brand style guide.

 What is a brand style guide?
 And why do you need one?

 A brand style guide (also known as a corporate brand identity manual) groups together all the elements that make up a brand’s visual identity, such as its logo, typeface, image guidelines, and color palette.
-It also includes implementation instructions for exactly how these brand assets should be used in different settings.
-It’s a shareable guide that should make as much sense to the IT department as it does the design team.
+It also includes implementation instructions for exactly how these brand assets should be used in different settings to mirror the brand voice.
+A comprehensive style guide should make as much sense to the IT department as it does the design team and digital marketing department.

 The best brand style guides aim to rule out any inconsistencies in visual communication.

 Just as consistent visual language builds a strong brand, brand value is damaged with the inability to deliver a clear visual identity.
-Common examples of such crimes against brand identity style guides include the likes of the circulation of old logos, employees using a wide variety of conflicting fonts, off-brand images and a clashing (or even worse, a competitor’s…) color palette.
+Common examples of such crimes against brand identity style guides include the likes of the circulation of old logos or taglines, employees using a wide variety of conflicting fonts, off-brand images and a clashing (or even worse, a competitor’s…) color palette.

 Choosing a wrong font color may seem trivial in the grand scheme of your marketing plans, but its effects are not.
 At best, veering away from a clear visual identity means you won’t stand out from the crowd.
 At worst, it produces a confusing consumer experience, influencing how authentic a brand appears and affecting the trust (and spending habits) of an audience.
 A clear set of visual guidelines keeps your team and company on track to deliver consistent brand experience.